-Got some content that you think would be ace for our social channels?
+Got some content that you think would be perfect for our social channels?
 Here's what you need to do to get featured.

 We are regularly asked about how to contribute to Tourism Australia’s social media profiles so we’ve posted a series of tips and tricks here.
 We’ll also include updates about some of the latest developments in technology, to help you keep your own social media presence up to speed.
 Make sure you bookmark this page as we’ll be updating it regularly for your reading pleasure.

-Australia.com — This extensive website is TA’s main channel aimed at international travellers.
+This extensive website is Tourism Australia’s main channel aimed at international travellers.

-@Australia (Instagram) — TA’s Instagram account has an extensive fan base and is extremely popular.
+Tourism Australia’s Instagram account has an extensive fan base and is extremely popular.
 The team feature three eye-catching photos or videos per day, with longer-form captions containing a bit more detail.
-For more info, see our Instagram FAQs.
+For more info, see our Instagram FAQ.

 How to be part of our social media presence